 Immerse Yourself In Nature

 There’s no way to explore Iceland without braving the elements and visiting these unforgettable natural sites.
-Experience crashing waterfalls and natural phenomenon.
+Experience crashing waterfalls and natural phenomena.

 Gullfoss: This iconic waterfall is a beautiful feature located in south Iceland on the Hvítá river.
 The spectacular falls come from Iceland’s second biggest glacier, Langjökull.
 It’s not uncommon for a rainbow to peek out over the waterfall on a sunny day, and you’ll have a perfect view from the edge of the canyon walls.

 The Northern Lights: The northern lights are visible eight months out of the year in Iceland, making it a prime location to take in the wondrous sight.
 The best time to see the natural phenomenon is from early September to late April.
 Apparently, the Seltjarnarnes peninsula near the Grotta lighthouse is the best place to wait and watch.